Syllabus

 Need help with math?
 The Bryn Mawr College Q Center supports students who are doing quantitative work in courses across the STEM and Social Science disciplines.
 The Q Center is a collaborative study space that provides a welcoming location for individual work, study groups, and collaboration with Q Mentors.

-13.4 Fostering an Inclusive Learning Space
+11.4 Fostering an Inclusive Learning Space

 In an ideal world, it would be possible for scientific practice to be done in a perfectly objective way, free of biases and preconceptions.
 However, it is not so.
 Scientists are flawed and human.
 The history of science is also a history of who got the credit and is dominated by white, male, colonialist, and racist ideas.
 I will try to highlight less-known historical figures and provide a critical perspective on such matters whenever possible.
 I see the diversity of backgrounds and identities our students bring as a strength: age, culture, disability, ethnicity, gender, nationality, religion, sexuality, and socioeconomic status.
 I intend for this course to serve students from diverse backgrounds and perspectives.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.
 You can do this in person during office hours, by email, or via the mid-semester anonymous survey.

 How should I contact the professor?
-If you have a general question, post it on Piazza.

-One of your colleagues may know the answer and will respond before I can, or our TA will.
-Also, it is likely others may have/had a similar question.
-By sharing questions publicly, everyone benefits.
-Please check Piazza regularly.
-For private matters, please email me directly.
+For private matters, please email me directly or use the calendly link.
 I check my email at spaced intervals and will respond to emails within 24 hours Monday through Friday.
-If you do not hear from me within 24 hours (or after the weekend), email me again as your email may have been lost.
+If you do not hear back within 24 hours (or after the weekend), email again as your email may have been lost.
 Please plan ahead and do not save any time-sensitive questions for the last minute!

 What if I have to miss class?